ChristophObermeier/iOS-Widgets/MVG-Widget/README.md

 9. Go into the settings of the widget.
 10. Choose script of step #4.
 11. Select when interaction "Run Script".
 12. Use your preferred station, e. g.
-"Marienplatz" or "Odeonsplatz" as parameter.
+"Marienplatz", "Messestadt Ost" or "Odeonsplatz" as parameter without "".
 13. Save and enjoy the widget!

 <h1>Disclaimer</h1>